 Purple blotch is a fungal disease of chives, garlic, leeks, and onions.
-Caused by the Alternaria porri fungus, purple blotch is found throughout North America and is responsible for losses ranging from 25 to 50 percent.
+Caused by the Alternaria porri fungus, purple blotch occurs throughout North America.
+It is responsible for losses of up to 50%.

-Fungi enter mature leaves through wounds and dead tissue caused by chemical overspray, mechanical damage, pollution damage, thrips, and water-stress.
-Germinating Botrytis spores, the fungi responsible for grey mold and chocolate spot, can also create points of entry.
+Fungi enter mature leaves through wounds and dead tissue caused by chemical overspray, mechanical damage, pollution damage, thrips, and water stress.
+Germinating Botrytis spores, the fungi responsible for gray mold and chocolate spot can also create points of entry.

 Purple blotch symptoms

-As fungal spores attach themselves to leaves, small, water-soaked spots can be seen.
+Once fungal spores attach themselves to leaves, small, water-soaked spots develop.
 These spots turn brown as plant cells die, creating oval-shaped lesions that get bigger and eventually turn purple, surrounded by a yellow halo.
-If you look closely, you may be able to see black or brown masses of fungal spores.
+Look closely, and you may see black or brown masses of fungal spores.
 As the disease spreads, leaves turn yellow and then brown.
 Lesions may also develop on stalks and flowers.

 Purple blotch management

-Since the Alternaria porri fungus is nearly always present in the soil, gardeners need to monitor plants for conditions conducive to disease.
-In the case of purple blotch, mid-season warm, wet weather, typically ranging from 77°F to 85°F, is all that’s needed to trigger these pathogens into action.
+Since the Alternaria porri fungus is nearly always present in the soil, gardeners should monitor plants for conditions conducive to disease.
+Mid-season warm, wet weather, typically ranging from 77°F to 85°F, is all purple blotch needs to activate.
 Cycles of low and high relative humidity can also cue spore growth.
-Temperatures below 55°F slow these fungi to a halt, but they simply wait for things to warm up.
+Temperatures below 55°F slow these fungi to a halt.
+It doesn't kill them.
+They lie in wait for warmer weather.

 Use these tips to prevent purple blotch from cutting into your onion family harvest:

 Growing onions, garlic, leeks, and chives can be very rewarding.
-Keep as much of your harvest as possible by preventing an controlling purple blotch.
+Keep as much of your harvest as possible by preventing and controlling purple blotch.